orbeon/orbeon-forms-doc/Form-Runner:-Server-side-Embedding.md

 ## How it works

-When your web app calls the embedding API, an HTTP request is made to Form Runner to retrieve the HTML to embed.

 The embedding implementation:

+- makes an HTTP or HTTPs request to Form Runner to retrieve the HTML to embed when you call the API
 - appropriately rewrites URLs in the HTML returned by Form Runner
 - associates session cookies
 - proxies requests for resources Ajax calls and uploads to Form Runner